garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 <http://bit.ly/hYv2Ly>

 = To Do =
+* strip tags and bbcode from forum posts when reposting to WP as comments
 * allow to configure most recent X forum replies to show on WordPress post comments
 * add ability to override/select a specific IPB category per post (Dashboard / New Post)
 * add ability to map specific WP Author/Editor/Admin users to IPB users (Dashboard / Users)